somecallmetim/trismax-challenge/README.md

   - also logged errors related to the format of the original CSV file

 I really wasn't given any other parameters for this problem, not even so much as a desired framework or language.
-I went with Python for this challenge because I already had experience parsing CSV files with Python and, since there was a bit of a time consideration here, I didn't want to learn anything new if I didn't have to.
+I went with Python for this challenge because I already had experience parsing CSV files with Python and, since there was a bit of a time consideration here, I wanted to stick with things I was already familiar with as much as possible.
 I used the Winter Olympics CSV file because I stumbled on it while doing some research and it was a convenient CSV file I could just download and work with without having to think about anything else.